-Our 2020 best powder skis list was fun to write because ski technology is absurdly good right now..
-2020 is already a year with a story to tell, and each ski comes with a century-defining tale of its own.
-It’s not only a monumental year for outdoor recreation, but the technology and the access to deep powder is becoming safer and more fun.
-The pow skis on our list are made for the days we dream about.
+This years list of the best powder skis was fun to write because ski technology is absurdly good right now.
+The powder skis on our tounrdup are made for the days we dream about.
 Some have won awards, others are lighter than air, but all of them are athlete-tested and ready for winter’s stormiest spills.

 If you want to turn every drop, bump, side-hit, and scooter-pop into a trick feature, then LINE has your back with the Blend.
 This is the LINE team’s favorite ski, and they boast that it turns the entire mountain into a terrain park.
 LINE’s proprietary tip and tail ButterZones transition from flexi to poppy with ease.
 Their TuffTop keeps this ski looking fresh through full seasons of hard laps in the parks and woods.
 Not a traditional pow-ski, but it is perfect for building back-country booters into foamy-soft fresh landings.